The Right Note Column - 5 NAMBASSA

 I found out about Nambassa because I spent a lot of time in a shop called Calico Mill.
 Now, of all the shops in downtown Tauranga, and I’m talking about the days when downtown was the place to go shopping - when EVERYBODY went downtown on a Friday night just to walk around and around, or sit on the metal railing on the corner of the Red Square outside the Star Hotel - there was only ONE cool shop.

+It was situated at the bottom of Devonport Road, just before you went round the corner into what is now the Red Square.
 Janice Mathews was the owner, and it was a revolution to the young people of Tauranga.
 The shop sold Batik skirts and bedspreads, insence, herbal cigarettes and all kinds of groovy, ethnic stuff that we had never seen the likes of before.
 Before Calico Mill arrived, if you wanted jewellery, you had to go to a jewellers.
 Not now!
 Calico Mill introduced the funkiest ethnic silver rings and bangles at affordable prices, and when you were only earning $28 a week this was awesome.

 Whilst waiting for my girlfriend on one of her shopping marathons, (she must have purchased one of EVERYTHING from there at one stage or another!)
 I picked up a booklet with some freaky artwork on the front cover and started reading.

+I took one look at all the bands appearing, and purchased my ticket there and then.
 I told Ross Brown, Chief Photographer at the BOP Times, that I was going to Nambassa, and he handed me half a dozen rolls of black and white film, a Camera, and a press pass, and shoved me out the door, and said bring back some pictures for me, which I did, and they appeared on the front page of the BOP Times Monday 29th January, 1979.

+Apart from the odd international headliner, these festivals were a major opportunity for homegrown talent to play on a big stage to a crowd of music-lovers.
 Bands such as Golden harvest, (who had a major hit with a song called “I need your love.”)
 Progressive Rock band “Living Force.” and Schtung, not to mention Citizen Band and Split Enz, were playing on a level equivalent to that of anywhere in the world

 I recall being one of the 5-10 thousand hippies, led by the leader of the Marijuana Party, one Tauranga resident, Mr Grant Bedford, who converged upon the police HQ, threatening to storm it if the arrests for smoking cannabis did not cease (there had been 58 arrests).